exasol/exaoperation-xmlrpc/tools-and-examples/xmlrpc-help/example.md

 * `labels` (`List`, optional)
   A List of labels to identify the volume.
-* `options` (`TextLine`, optional) cleanvolume, noverifypeer, nocompression, forcessl, webdav, webhdfs, delegation_token, or s3.
+* `options` (`TextLine`, optional) cleanvolume, noverifypeer, nocompression, forcessl, webdav, webhdfs, delegation_token, noearlytls or s3.
 Separated by comma.
 See manual for details.
 * `password` (`Password`, optional)
   Password for remote archive.
 * `readonly_users` (`List`)